mephistolist/pfpb/README.md

 # pfpb
 Packet Filter Peer Blocker

-This software requires the following dependencies:
+This software requires the following dependencies you may install as root like this:

 ```
-pkgconf
-curl
+# pkg install curl pkgconf
 ```

 Once installed you will need to run the following as root: